google/anonymous-tokens/README.md

 In order to run this library, you need to install Bazel, if you don't have it already.
 [Follow the instructions for your platform on the Bazel website.
-This repo has been successfully built locally using version 6.1.2.]
+Make sure you are installing version 6.1.2.]
 (https://docs.bazel.build/versions/master/install.html)

 You also need to install Git, if you don't have it already.